sysdesign-code/dev-sec-ops-demo/README.md

 ### IV. <b>Configure Email Approval for GKE Production Cluster Deployment</b>

 As part of a typical CI/CD process, any deployment of production workloads require a form of approval process by DevOps engineers.
-With Cloud Deploy, you can implement an email approval through SendGrid that will allow you to "approve" or "reject" any cloud deploy pipeline for production workloads into GKE.
+Cloud Deploy allows you to inject an 'approval' step before deploying a rollout to the next target.
+We have created this approval check in our pipeline before the deployment to the 'prod' GKE cluster .
+Once the piepline reaches the step to deploy the rollout to the 'prod' GKE cluster, it emits a message in 'clouddeploy-approvals' Pub/Sub topic.
+We have created a Cloud Function to listen to this topic and implement logic tos end email notifications via Sendgrid.
+You can use any other library of your choice to send emails via Cloud Functions.

-During the one-time-script run, this process created that a Pub/Sub topic and Cloud Function which will allow your cloud build release to send an approver email, through SendGrid.
+The one-time-script has created that a Pub/Sub topic and Cloud Function which will allow your cloud build release to send an approver email.

 To validate the Pub/Sub topics and Cloud Function was created, go to those respective services and ensure they were created.